 The sink is finished so smoothly, it feels like part of the counter.

-We decided on a single deep sink.
+We decided on a single deep sink, Corian Simplicity 881P.
+It is 9 1/4″ deep.
 I only hand-wash things too big for the dishwasher.
 This sink is super deep.
 I can fit in even my biggest pot.